CDRMV/Future-Battlefield-Pack-Orbital/README.md

 Important:

 To build any Orbitalfactories or Yards make sure to build them not directly over Ground Structures.

-Otherwise thse Buildings will not able to build any Spaceunits.
+Otherwise these Buildings will not able to build any Spaceunits.

 This is already a known Issue

 Please Remember that this is an Early Access of this Mod.